dimitri-nicolo/calico/v2.2/usage/logs/elastic/view.md

 ![Example flow log visualization]({{site.baseurl}}/images/flow-log-visualization.png)

+## Accessing logs from Kibana

+You can access Kibana by clicking the **Kibana** button in the {{site.prodname}} Manager.

+In quickstart, demonstration, and proof of concept clusters, you can access the Kibana instance on any node in your cluster on port 30601.

-## Accessing logs from Kibana or the Elasticsearch API
+## Accessing logs from the Elasticsearch API

-You can access the logs from a Kibana dashboard or via the [Elasticsearch Search API](https://www.elastic.co/guide/en/elasticsearch/reference/current/search.html) under the following indices.
+You can access the logs from the
+[Elasticsearch Search API](https://www.elastic.co/guide/en/elasticsearch/reference/current/search.html)
+under the following indices.